 What are the best trees for pleaching?

-Although most trees used for pleaching are deciduous, with common lime’s being the traditional choice, if you opt for evergreen trees they will provide cover all year round.
+Although most trees used for pleaching are deciduous, with common lime being the traditional choice, if you opt for evergreen trees they will provide cover all year round.
 Photinia shrubs are a popular choice for an evergreen hedge due to their striking red colour which looks stunning, particularly in spring.
 A cherry laurel is another evergreen option to consider if you’d prefer a pleached hedge with bright green, shiny leaves.
-Hornbeam or beech trees are also a strong choice as although they are not evergreen, they will retain their dead brown leaves throughout winter.
+Hornbeam or beech trees are also a strong choice as although they are not evergreen, they will retain their dead brown leaves throughout most of winter.

 What’s the process?